-- 1. In Analytics, click the gear icon (2) and then select Data Monitor to open the data monitor.
-The Jobs View of the data monitor appears by default. - 2.
-Select Dataflow View. - 3.
+In Analytics Cloud, click the gear icon (🔯) and then select Data Monitor to open the data monitor.

+The Jobs View of the data monitor appears by default.

+- 2. Select Dataflow View. - 3.
 Click the actions list (1) for the dataflow and then select Download to download the existing dataflow definition file.

-Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Available with Tableau CRM, which is available for an extra cost in Enterprise, Performance, and Unlimited Editions.
 Also available in Developer Edition.